yikai82/Kubuntu-T2/course_note_DSI_AI_ML/how_to_Git-02-guide.md

 ## clone the cohort7 playground
 git clone https://github.com/simeon-demo/cohort7_playground.git
 cd cohort7_playground

 ## waiting for the invitation as collaborator while you can edit the file you like
 ls
 git status; git remove -v
 git switch -c [branch.name]
 code README.md  # just open and edit whatever you like git add README.md; git commit

-## once you have accept the invitaion as colloborator, you can start push the change
+## once you have accepted the invitaion as collaborator, you can start push the change
-git push # This will push the local branch along with the edit to the github

-git push README.md upstream main # it might no longer work as we lock the branch git pull --no-rebase # to solve any conflict if there is any git branch -vv
+git push # This will push the local branch along with the edit to the github git push README.md upstream main # it might no longer work as if the branch was locked git pull --no-rebase # to solve any conflict if there is any git branch -vv

 ```
-### I totally lost here so.... feel free to add
+### I totally lost here so...

 ---